chxsec/GraphQL/Introspection.md

 # Introspection
-## Check if introspection is enabled
+## Check if Introspection is enabled
 ```
 query {
      __schema {